camila-tamu/ecen_403_tem/README.md

-# ECEN 403/404 - TEM Capstone Project
+# ECEN 403/404 - Texas A&M University Electrical Engineering Capstone Project
 By Camila Brigueda, Angelo Carrion, and Tejini Murthy with the help of the Analytical Engineering Team at Samsung Austin Semiconductors

 <br />